Low-M-Rank Tensor Completion and Robust Tensor PCA: Concluding Remarks

-In this paper, we propose some new notions of tensor decomposition for even-order tensors, which yield some rank definitions for tensors, namely, the M-rank, the symmetric M-rank and the strongly symmetric M-rank.
-We show that these three definitions are equivalent if the tensor under consideration is even-order and super-symmetric.
-We then show that the CP-rank and symmetric CP-rank of a given fourth-order tensor can be both lower and upper bounded (up to a constant factor) by the corresponding M-rank, which provides a theoretical foundation for using the M-rank as a proximity of the CP-rank in the low-CP-rank tensor recovery problems.
-This is encouraging since the M-rank is much easier to compute than the CP-rank.
-We then solve the low-M-rank tensor recovery problems using some existing methods for matrix completion and matrix robust PCA.
-The results show that our method can recover the tensors very well, confirming that the M-rank is a good approximation of the CP-rank in such applications.
-Compared to the classical mode-$n$ rank, the new M-rank differs in the principle to unfold the tensor into matrices: it takes a balanced approach.
+{In this paper, we proposed a new approach for solving tensor completion and robust tensor PCA problems.
+The approach is based on the newly defined notion of M-rank of a tensor.
+We provided a theoretical foundation for using the M-rank as a proximity of the CP-rank.
+Computationally, the M-rank is much easier to compute than the CP-rank.
+We then solved the low-M-rank tensor completion and robust tensor PCA problems by converting the tensor problems to matrix problems using the M-decomposition.
+The numerical results show that our method can recover the tensors very well, confirming that the M-rank is a good approximation of the CP-rank in such applications.
+Compared to the classical mode-$n$ rank, the new M-rank differs in its principle to unfold the tensor into matrices: it takes a balanced approach.
 Namely, for a $2m$-order tensor, the M-rank unfolding groups the indices by $m\times m$, while the Tucker rank folding groups the indices in the fashion of $1\times (2m-1)$.
-It is certainly possibly to attempt all groupings such as $k\times (2m-k)$ with $k=1,2,...,m$, though the computational costs increase exponentially with the order of the tensor.
-A balanced folding can also be extended to odd-order tensors; for an $(2m+1)$-order tensor, this may mean grouping the indices by $m \times (m+1)$.
+It is certainly possible to attempt all groupings such as $k\times (2m-k)$ with $k=1,2,...,m$, though the computational costs increase exponentially with the order of the tensor.
+A balanced folding can also be extended to odd-order tensors; for an $(2m+1)$-order tensor, leading to grouping the indices by $m \times (m+1)$.
 For the tensors of order 3, this reduces to the traditional mode-$n$ matricization.
-Also, the symmetry is lost when dealing with odd-order tensors.
-Other than that, most results in this paper, including CP-rank approximation and tensor recovery, can be generalized straightforwardly to odd-order tensors as well.
+Most results in this paper, including CP-rank approximation and low-M-rank tensor recovery, can be easily generalized to odd-order tensors. }